-2 million people have fled Ukraine since the start of Russian invasion in historic crisis, U.N. says
+In historic crisis, 2 million people have fled Ukraine since the start of Russian invasion, U.N. says

 Besieged areas of Ukraine have sought the cease-fire to restore basic services such as electricity, heat and tap water.
 As Ukraine has accused Russia of blocking routes and shelling the cities, local officials such as Mariupol Mayor Vadym Boychenko have warned of a humanitarian catastrophe for those who remain in battered areas surrounded by Russian forces.

 So far, data shows most of the 2,011,312 Ukrainian refugees have sought refuge in neighboring countries, including more than 1.2 million in Poland alone.
-Hundreds of thousands of Ukrainians have fled to other European countries such as Hungary and Slovakia.
-Nearly 100,000 people have fled to Russia as of Tuesday, according to the U.N.
+Hundreds of thousands of Ukrainians have fled to other European countries, including Hungary and Slovakia.
+Nearly 100,000 people have fled to Russia as of Tuesday, according to the United Nations.

 The European Union has enacted unprecedented measures to help those fleeing Ukraine.
 Under rules announced last week, Ukrainian nationals will be offered temporary protection anywhere within the 27-country bloc for up to three years, depending on conditions.
 They will have the right to live, study and work within the E.U.